OlivierLD/raspberry-coffee/Celestial-Almanac/README.md

 > in the outputs...

 > The `time` command will also take the loading time of the VM (when needed) in account.
-> We've put some markers in the code, to see the time the actual calculation takes.
+> We've put some timestamps in the code, to see the time the actual calculation takes.

 #### From Java
 From this module's root